UTL

 Format flags

 Predefined format flags.
 NONE sets no flags.
-FIXED(n), DEFAULT(n) and SCIENTIFIC(n) set corresponding float representations and precision n.
-BOOL makes bools render as true, false.
+FIXED(n), DEFAULT(n) and SCIENTIFIC(n) set corresponding float representations and precision.
+BOOL makes booleans render as true & false.

 Examples